-Since the last Board meeting, we have increased the number of people vaccinated against Covid-19 at the King's Mill Hospital Vaccination Hub.
+Since December, we have increased the number of people vaccinated against Covid-19 at the King's Mill Hospital Vaccination Hub.
 We have continued to focus on prioritising vaccinations for the over 80s, colleagues in care homes and front line NHS and care workers, in line with the priorities established nationally.